melvincwng/covid19-tracker-app-express/README.md

 ## Important Note

-Using 0.0.0.0/0 for the IP Whitelist on MongoDB Atlas is **NOT RECOMMENDED**,
+Using 0.0.0.0/0 for the IP Whitelist on MongoDB Atlas is **NOT RECOMMENDED**.

 Instead, an alternative solution could be to use QuotaGuard Static IP Address to whitelist the IP address for the outbound traffic from the Express/Node.js application to MongoDB Atlas.